-ELECTRICIAL TRADES UNION OF EMPLOYEES QUEENSLAND (AFULE DIVISION) NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+ELECTRICIAL TRADES UNION OF EMPLOYEES QUEENSLAND (AFULE DIVISION) NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

 1.16 Impairment of non-financial assets

 All assets are assessed for impairment at the end of each reporting period to the extent that there is an impairment trigger.
 Where indications of impairment exist, the asset's recoverable amount is estimated and an impairment adjustment made if the asset's recoverable amount is less than its carrying amount.